polterguy/lizzie/docs/introduction.md

 ### Wait, where's the return keyword?

-Well, it doesn't exist!
+Lizzie does not have a return keyword.
 This is because inside of a lambda object, whatever is evaluated last, before the lambda returns, will be implicitly returned as the _"value"_ of the lambda.
 Let's illustrate this with an example.

 ```javascript
 /*